codebydant/DBScan-PCL-Optimized/README.md

            --cap-add sys_ptrace \
            -p 127.0.0.1:2222:22 \
            --user=pcl \
-           --volume=`pwd`/pcd:/home/pcl/project/pcd \
+           --volume=`pwd`/pcd:/tmp \
-           -t danieltobon43/dbscan-octrees:1.0-ubuntu-20-04 pcd/Tree2.pcd
+           -t dbscan-octrees:1.1-alpine3.15 --cloudfile /tmp/Tree2.pcd
 ```

-The previous command will run a docker container with the `danieltobon43/dbscan-octrees:1.0-ubuntu-20-04`  image and will share a `.pcd` file from the host machine (`[PATH TO YOUR PCD FOLDER]`) to the pcd folder in the container.
+The previous command will run a docker container with the `dbscan-octrees:1.1-alpine3.15` image and will share a `.pcd` file from the host machine (`[PATH TO YOUR PCD FOLDER]`) to the tmp folder in the container.

 #### Note
-Be aware that mounted directory in the host machine will copy all the files in the target directory in the container.
+Be aware that, the mounted directory in the host machine will copy all the files in the target directory in the container.
 That's why I recommend to create a folder to store just .pcd/.ply/etc files that will be use with the container.

 More information about this docker image can be found in the docker hub repository.